titpetric/platform/docs/telemetry.md

 ### Observability Features

-1. **APM Tracing**:
+The OpenTelemetry stack includes their collector service, prometheus and jaeger.

-   Requests to the platform app are automatically traced in Elastic APM.
-Chi route middleware is instrumented by default, so HTTP spans will be visible in the APM dashboard.
+1. **APM Tracing**: Requests to the platform app are automatically traced in Jaeger.
+Other OpenTelemetry monitoring tooling exists.

-2. **Database Instrumentation**:
+2. **Database Instrumentation**: Any database driver in use is instrumented with telemetry.

    Supported drivers (SQLite, MySQL) are instrumented.
 Queries executed via the platform modules are automatically captured as spans.

 3. **Explicit Error Capture**: